 What about architecture?
 Urban character?
 What do open and public spaces look like?
 Are there any?
 And where should one place a palace in relation to the dungeon and the factory district?
-How many inhabitants would a place require to feel right?
+How many and what sort of inhabitants would a place require to feel right?
 Are there slums and wealthy districts?
 Where?
 How about rivers and hills?
 Infrastructure?
 Does the place need a functioning economy?
+A history?
 How can we show city life and project a strong and memorable urban image?

-Those are the exact kinds of urban questions I can answer for you according to your project's needs, and then go on and create your city's plans, simulation models, detailed descriptions of everyday life, or even the GIS mapping of your interactive regions, settlements, and urban centers.
+Those are the exact kinds of questions that I, as a game urbanist & designer, can answer (and expand on) according to your project's needs, before going on and creating your city's plans, simulation models, detailed descriptions of everyday life or even the GIS mapping of your interactive regions, settlements, and urban centers.

-What's more, I can help you avoid all the immersion-breaking urban aspects designers of game cities, and level designers usually get wrong or do poorly.
-Spotting and fixing all too common problems is an important part of my urban consulting work; problems such as a town not making sense on any real map, a supposed metropolis with a population of a mere 100 people, a central avenue feeling too short and empty, glaring omissions, atmosphere-damaging anachronisms, or even drop-in bars located in the middle of the urban wasteland.
+What's more, I can help you avoid all the immersion-breaking urban aspects designers of game cities, and level designers usually get wrong.
+Spotting and fixing all too common problems is an important part of my urban consulting work; problems such as a town not making sense on any real map, a city lacking spatial coherence, a supposed metropolis with a too obvious population of a mere 100 people, a central avenue feeling too short and empty, glaring omissions, atmosphere-damaging anachronisms, or even drop-in bars located in the middle of the urban wasteland.

-There are countless details that can make places breathe, and instantly help a city come to life, though realizing that cities are much more than the sum of their roads and buildings is crucial when it comes to crafting them.
-Cities are their societies, functions, people, systems, climates, colours, styles, shops, topographies, sounds, smells, public art, and an amazing variety of other things -- all these, I can help you discover, create, distill, and use.
+There are countless details that can make places breathe, and instantly help a city come to life.
+Realizing, however, that cities are much more than the sum of their roads and buildings is crucial when it comes to crafting them.
+Cities are also their societies, functions, people, systems, climates, colours, styles, shops, topographies, local beliefs, collective and pesonal histories, sounds, smells, public art, and an amazing variety of other things -- all these, I can help you discover, create, distill, and use.

-My help on such matters of the city involves everything from the application of urban planning on level design -- and many sketches -- to districts modeled with Lego bricks and quite a bit of world building.
+My help on such matters of the city involves everything from the application of urban planning on level design -- along with many sketches -- to districts modeled in 3D (or with Lego bricks), and quite a bit of world building.
 It's crucial to keep the urban layer as something integral to the rest of the creative process.
-My work aims to further inspire game, level, and narrative designers (also developers and artists), and provide them with new ideas, mechanics, solutions, and tools.
+My work aims to further inspire game, level, and narrative designers (also developers and artists), and provide them with a fertile environment packed with new ideas, mechanics, solutions, and tools.
 To offer a way towards building the illusion of a real place rather than that of a film-set.